DESIGNS

 Extended Validity

-A Design registration certificate is valid for a period of 10 years.
-After the expiry of this validity period, the validity can be further extended up to 5 years more.
+A design registration is valid for an initial period of 10 years.
+After the expiration of this period, the registration can be extended for another 5 years, allowing continued protection for your creative work.

 Documents required for Design Registration Application